 How to make Parsley Potatoes

-- Place potatoes in pan and cover with water.
+- Place potatoes in a pan and cover with water.
 Add salt to the water.

 - Drain the potatoes and return to the warm pan.